Sakrac/x65/README.md

 Scopes are lines inbetween '{' and '}' including macros.
 The purpose of scopes is to reduce the need for local labels and the scopes nest just like C code to support function level and loops and inner loop scoping. '!' is a label that is the first address of the scope and '%' the first address after the scope.

+Additionally scopes have a meaning for counting cycles when exporting a .lst file, each open scope '{' will add a new counter of CPU cycles that will accumulate until the corresponding '}' which will be shown on that line in the listing file.
+Use -lst as a command line option to generate a listing file.

 This means you can write
 ```
 {